ansangah/ansangah.github.io/content/en/projects/CR-Server/index.md

   - CookieRun
 ---
 <div data-pagefind-body>
-A **Java-based game server** developed for the modded open-source version of CookieRun.
+A <strong>Java-based game server</strong> developed for the modded open-source version of CookieRun.
-Responsible for **PVP matchmaking** and real-time data synchronization between clients.
+Responsible for <strong>PVP matchmaking</strong> and real-time data synchronization between clients.
 Implements multiplayer functionality using socket communication, handling real-time battle data exchange and score management without relying on an external database.
 Maintains server state in-memory for simplicity and performance.